johsteffens/mocutsvd/doc/mocutsvd.md

 The docomposition exists for any matrix.
 Designing a fast and numerically stable SVD algorithm, however, offers challenges.
 The method is fundamentally important in linear algebra and has many use cases in science and engineering.

 MocUT SVD resulted from my research on platform agnostic computational efficiency to achieve [true scalable](true_scalability.md) [1] SVD.
 A symmetry in all phases of the computation that can be utilized for this goal.
 It yielded an oblique pattern of unitary transformations, which I call *Monoclinic Unitary Transformation* (MocUT).
-This method offers a performance advantage over other contemporary SVD algorithms on general purpose multi-core CPUs.
+This method offers a performance advantage over other contemporary SVD algorithms on (homogenous) general purpose multi-core CPUs.

 This document first covers previous ways of performing the SVD and then focuses on the MocUT algorithm in detail.